Belmont-Hill-Makerspace/.github/profile/README.md

 ## Usage

-> Step-by-step guide to update code, prepare the robot, and deploy logic for seamless operation.
+> Step-by-step guide to update code, prepare the robot, and deploy logic for smooth operations.

 1. Code update: pull any potential changes from the repository to your local machine.
 2. Robot setup: check and fill air canisters, ensure battery is charged, and power on the robot.